 - Go for a package

-Several hotels offer you a package, wherein several services are provided within the package.
-This makes the costs go down to a great extent.
+Several hotels offer you a package wherein several services are provided within the package.
+This causes the costs to go down to a great extent.

 2. Choose a non-traditional venue

-Choose a venue which is non-traditional to cut down on the venue cost.
+Choose a venue that is non-traditional to cut down on the venue cost.

 3. Choose the off-season

-Venue rents tend to be cheaper during the off-seasons.
+Venue rents tend to be cheaper during the off-season.
 Hotels also tend to offer deep discounts during this period.

 4. Go for the open-ground

-An open-ground venue gives you the liberty to work with preferred vendors, thus cutting down the costs significantly.
+An open-ground venue allows you to work with preferred vendors, thus cutting down the costs significantly.

-Doing your research can help you have an amazing wedding at half the costs!
+Doing your research can help you have an amazing wedding at half the cost!